tpope/vim-fugitive/README.markdown

 [vim-git](https://github.com/tpope/vim-git) for syntax highlighting and other Git niceties.

+If your Git version is 1.8.5 or above you might need to run this:
+`git config --global status.displaycommentprefix true` (otherwise :Gstatus command will not work as expected).

 ## FAQ

 > I installed the plugin and started Vim.
 Why don't any of the commands